 - Has your quality of life changed?
 Accident claims provide compensation for tangible losses, but they can also compensate you for losses you’ve sustained that are not tangible.
 If your quality of life has changed, if you are not as mobile as you once were, or if you cannot enjoy the activities you once did, these are also losses that you should be compensated for.

 Determining whether you have a personal injury claim essentially comes down to two factors.
 Someone else must be to blame for the crash, and you must have sustained losses as a result.
-If these two factors apply to your case, you should speak with our El Paso motorcycle accident attorneys as soon as possible.
+If these two factors apply to your case, you should speak with our El Paso motorcycle collision attorneys as soon as possible.

 Why Are Motorcycle Accidents More Complicated?